+ Learn from Grammy-winning pop artist Kimbra how to harness the full creative potential of your voice in song. Check out her course.

 Decaf teas containing licorice root

 This might be the one thing out there that will actually help improve your voice.
 It’s called a demulcent.
 Licorice root forms a protective layer over the tissues in your throat, thus preventing irritation in your mucus membranes.
 Vocally, it gives you a lot of flexibility and enhances what you already do.
-Make it hot, then cool it down to room temperature with 1 or 2 ices cubes before drinking.
+Make it hot, then cool it down to room temperature with 1 or two ices cubes before drinking.